Johnnypham7496/users-api/README.md

 What is a virtual environment? - an area that yo can code freely without having the installed packages affect your computer.
 Ensuring that the code you have built with the packages/dependicies will run on someone elses computer just like it did with your own.

 Why install Flask? - flask is a premade package that someone else has alreay made to help make creating the API process faster otherwise you would write the code from scratch which is too time consuming.

+4 mjor calls in api
+    get- retrieve a record
+    post - create a record
+    put - modify record
+    delete - deletes a record